nickscottprior/stitt/README.md

 ![Screenshot of the download button](/download-raw-file.png)

 You can then double-click the downloaded file to open the program in a web browser.
+STITT works best in Firefox; its content may not be editable in other browsers.

 STITT is a local file, not a website.
 It is stored on your computer but opened in a web browser.
 As a result, it functions even if you have no internet connection.